cosmos/ibc-go/docs/ibc/light-clients/wasm/client.md

 #### `code-hashes`

-The `code-hashes` command allows users to query the list of code hashes of Wasm light client contracts in the Wasm VM via the `MsgStoreCode`.
+The `code-hashes` command allows users to query the list of code hashes of Wasm light client contracts stored in the Wasm VM via the `MsgStoreCode`.

 ```shell
 simd query ibc-wasm code-hashes [flags]